BIGJRA/BIGJRA.github.io/reborn.md

 First, fly over to the desert.
 Make your way all the way to the Teknite Cave in the northwest.
 Progress through the cave until you reach the split paths on 4F.
 Use the top left exit and make your way all the way to the dead end.

 By hopping across some rocks to the top left corner, you'll notice a climbing wall.
-At the top, you can find a hidden *Ability Capsule* and a **Jangmo'o** egg!
+At the top, you can find a hidden *Ability Capsule* and a **Jangmo-o** egg!
 Sweet.

 That's not all we can do in the Teknite Ridge, but we will be accessing a different side of the ridge to finish up.